adrlyx/gcp-cloudbuild-cicd-flow/README.md

 2. You need to be authenticated with your GCP account to be able to run Terraform.

-3. In conf/github_actions_config_latest.json and github_actions_config_prod.json set the APP_NAME same as in main.tf.
+3. In conf/github_actions_config_latest.json and github_actions_config_prod.json set the APP_NAME and REGISTRY_NAME same as in main.tf.

 ```
 "APP_NAME": ""